 Magnet based generator with integrated fully electronic ignition.
-Output at 12V/150W DC.
+Output at 12V/100W DC.
 Solid state ignition with own power supply from within the system.
-Replaces old dynamo, points, condenser, ignition coils.
+Replaces old dynamo, points, centrifugal governor, ignition coils.
 No changes on engine casing needed.
+You may drive without a battery, if you want.